EvanHanna12/discord-modmail-bot/README.md

 ## Usage

 Read the config.js.
 There are instructions.
-You can edit the code as your neeed.
+You can edit the code as your need.

 ## Documentation